croservices/cro/docs/reference/cro-webapp-template.md

 the case of an `Associative` (e.g. it just produces `Nil`), and an exception otherwise.

-For example, given a template:
+For example, given a template `greet.crotmp`:

 ```
 <p>Hello, <.name>.
 The weather today is <.weather>.</p>